 What is FXTAS?

-FXTAS is a condition that develops in some men and women who have an altered form of a specific gene.
-People with FXTAS have a change or mutation in a gene called the Fragile X Mental Retardation 1 (FMR1) gene.
+FXTAS is a condition that develops in some men and women who have a change or mutation in a gene called the Fragile X Messenger Ribonucleoprotein 1 (FMR1) gene.
 This gene is found on the X chromosome.
 To learn more, visit the How is a change in a gene related to FXTAS? section.

 FXTAS occurs later in life (in people older than age 50) and is characterized by tremors when making purposeful movements, balance problems, Parkinson's-like symptoms such as muscle stiffness or rigidity, and memory loss.
 Most people have no symptoms until the onset of the condition later in life.